Tan-Ali/Password-Generator/README.md

 ![specialCharacters](assets/specialCharacters.png)

 Once they have confirmed/canceled all four questions, their password will be generated based on how they answered the questions.
+Again, they must confirm at least one of the questions.

 The following picture is an example of the user wanting 10 characters and confirming all four questions: